Ways to Get Involved

 Delta Alpha Pi is an honor society for students who are registered with the DSO and/or self-identify as an individual with a disability and meet academic criteria.

-Advisor: Brian Daily, Assistant Director of Disability Services
+Advisor: Amber Leidy, Assistant Director Assistive & Computer Technology at Disability Services

 Delta Alpha Pi on Engage.